tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 But never used for practical purpose
 So maybe I'm more interested in the sharing of knowledge.

+## Hackathons
+Only ever used open data at hackathons.
+Never for practical thing.
+About hackathons....
+Useful for meeting people, but don't expect sustained stuff

+## Apps
+At the first hackathon for the [NYC Big Apps](http://nycbigapps.com/) competition, [Ashley Williams](http://heyashleyashley.com) and I started talking about hackathons and how no useful software would probably come out of that hackathon.
+Moreover, we thought we could algorithmically generate the apps based on the data in the data portal.

+We noticed that many apps follow a search-for-things-on-a-map paradigm;
+that is, you fill out a search form and get results on a map.
+In [AppGen](http://appgen.me), we automated the creation of the cliche hackathon app.
+We combined datasets from the New York data portal, randomly chose a title based on the datasets' metadata, generated some nonsense description text, randomly chose map tiles and put the data on an app.
+Being cliche hackathon apps, AppGen-generated apps also broke a month after being created.

+##

 Over the past couple months, I've been looking at data from Socrata data portals to study how open data is published and consumed.
 I've